-Symbolic perception is to place a buffer between subject and object to make it a second-hand experience.
+To perceive merely symbolically is to place a buffer between subject and object and make it a second-hand experience.
 Those who filter experience through symbols are robbed of both direct experience and the corresponding response it generates.
 The quintessential example may be the academic who skillfully employs symbols as a more malleable substitute for reality but every modern person does this to some degree.

 It’s tempting to avoid a perception that is direct and so out of our control in favor of one through an intermediary that we can manipulate but the price of this safety is an inauthenticity that clouds our judgement and thwarts our experience.